danthegoodman1/vbuckets/README.md

 ## IAM

-Each proxied request is mapped to an S3 action (`s3:GetObject`, `s3:PutObject`, `s3:DeleteObject`) and checked against the virtual credentials before forwarding.
-This allows per-key restrictions -- e.g. read-only keys, upload-only keys, or keys scoped to specific prefixes.
+Credentials use the same IAM as AWS.

-> IAM policy evaluation is stubbed out today (all actions allowed).
-The `checkIAMPermissions` function is the integration point.
+Each proxied request is checked against the virtual IAM credentials before forwarding to the real bucket.

 ## Control plane